rocketacademy/basics-sl-docs/day07-objects/README.md

 ];
 ```

-**Question 3:** Demonstrate this using the Chrome Dev Tools console.
+**Question 3:** Copy `cardDeck3` into the Chrome Dev Tools console.
 Now we have 3 cards (items) in the `cardDeck` array.
 How do I access the second card?
 What if I only wanted to access its name?

-**Answer 3:** For the first question we are still revising item retrieval from an array: we can retrieve the second card (assuming we are not looking at any specific key-value pairs) by typing in `cardDeck[1];` in the browser console.
-Students may forget that array indices count from 0, and may attempt to answer `cardDeck[2];` to retrieve the second card.
+**Answer 3:** For the first question we are still revising item retrieval from an array: we can retrieve the second card (assuming we are not looking at any specific key-value pairs) by typing in `cardDeck3[1];` in the browser console.
+Students may forget that array indices count from 0, and may attempt to answer `cardDeck3[2];` to retrieve the second card.

 We progress to testing the understanding of key-value retrieval in objects by asking for a specific value.
 In this case, if we are retrieving the name of the second card, we can use any of the following:

 ```
-cardDeck[1].name;
+cardDeck3[1].name;
-cardDeck[1]['name'];
+cardDeck3[1]['name'];
 ```
 As SLs doing the demonstration of using the square bracket notation for value retrieval, do note that we have to wrap the key as a string. `cardDeck[1][name]` is going to work differently from `cardDeck[1]['name']`.
 You can refer to the differences below:

 ```
-var cardDeck = [
+var cardDeck3 = [
   {
     rank: 9,
     suit: 'hearts',